SOC 2 Type I AttestedSundial is SOC 2 Type I attested.

 5.2 Privacy & Security Certifications

-• Google Chrome Web Store Security Review: Ensures compliance with best practices.
+• Google Chrome Web Store Security Review: Chrome Web Store reviews each new version of Sundial ensuring compliance with their developer program policies.

 5.3 Incident Response